 Enter Bird's Name in Search Box:

 The goose is the second largest bird found in Cuba.
-There are at least three types of geese seen on the Island.
-There are farm geese also, that were introduced, the Graylag Goose and the large White Goose sometimes known as the Chinese Goose.
+There are at least three types of geese seen on the Cuban island.
+There are also farm geese that were introduced, the Graylag Goose and the large White Goose sometimes known as the Chinese Goose.

 There are many types of ducks that are native migrants or have been introduced and settled in Cuba.
-Some of these birds remain in areas and do not migrate.
-Although, they do slowly expand into adjacent regions.
-While other ducks fly into the northern regions of Canada and Alaska every Spring to nest and then return to the southern States and into the Caribbean Islands every winter.
+Some of these birds remain in specific areas and do not migrate.
+They may slowly expand into adjacent regions.
+While other ducks fly into the northern regions of Canada and Alaska every spring to nest and then return to the southern states and into the Caribbean islands every winter.

 The mergansers are the smallest group with only two types and lastly the grebes which are the smallest birds in the waterfowl group.
-There are twon types of grebes seen in Cuba.
+There are two types of grebes seen in Cuba.